 “As my world comes crashing down / I’ll be dancing / freaking out / deaf, dumb and blind.”
 Thom Yorke’s charming ability to sing slightly embarrassing lines like this one — in complete confidence — has allowed Radiohead to be perennially unruffled in pace and daring in direction.
 With the release of the band’s ninth studio album, A Moon Shaped Pool, on Sunday, May 8, Yorke’s untethered vulnerability leads the charge for a tight, passionate addition to the group’s long collection of classics.

 It was difficult not to assign contextual significance to A Moon Shaped Pool before diving into its gorgeous 11-track run.
 The level of hype and anticipation behind this latest release — ushered in by a widely-discussed social media “disappearing act” — was almost too much to bear.
-The band’s last full-length effort is now over five years past, and following December’s appearance of “Spectre” (an unused Bond-intended ballad delightfully released on Christmas morning) on Soundcloud, most fans expected the band was ready to move on from the sound exhibited in 2011’s ethereally electronic The King of Limbs.
+The band’s last full-length effort is now over five years in the past, and following December’s appearance of “Spectre” (an unused Bond-intended ballad delightfully released on Christmas morning) on SoundCloud, most fans expected the band was ready to move on from the sound exhibited in 2011’s ethereally electronic The King of Limbs.

 Each of the group’s efforts has taken on its own identity, after all.
 1997’s OK Computer was a paranoid, cinematic masterpiece.
 2000’s Kid A traced the landscape of the new millennium’s hysterical uncertainties, while the following year’s Amnesiac tore its way into them.
 Hail to the Thief angrily pulsed against a chaotic, mid-2000’s political climate.
 Some unique purpose extends to all eight of the band’s previous outputs.

 In the midst of it all, A Moon Shaped Pool plays out like a sensitive confessional.
 Though its opening track, “Burn the Witch,” punches the record out to an urgent, energetic start, the rest of the track list mellows to a downtempo march.